kostiantyn-matsebora/streamstore/docs/README.md

 ## Overview

-Designed to be easily extended with custom database backends.
+Designed to be easily extended with custom storage backends.
 Despite the fact that component implements a logical layer for storing and querying events as a stream, `it does not provide functionality of DDD aggregate`, such as state mutation, conflict resolution etc., but serves more as `persistence layer`  for it.